 Many women use these last few weeks to prepare for the labor and delivery of their new baby.
 Pain relief options can be very confusing, especially for those first-time parents who have not had any experience with the different methods of coping with the laboring process.

-No matter if you are looking into giving birth naturally or not, be sure to explore all of the options available so that you are well prepared when the time comes to make the decision for your coping strategies.
+No matter if you are looking into giving birth naturally or not, be sure to explore all the options available so that you are well prepared when the time comes to making the decision for your coping strategies.

 You may also want to decide who will be in attendance with you during the labor and delivery, as many hospitals allow for more birth coaches besides just the other parent.
-For some women it can be helpful to have a sister, mother or doula in the delivery room as well to help provide assistance, while others may only want to share this special moment with their partner.
+For some women, it can be helpful to have a sister, mother, or doula in the delivery room to help provide assistance, while others may only want to share this special moment with their partner.

 I did a late ultrasound last yesterday.
 Our baby is 6% above normal in weight – great.